 Contact SBA disaster customer service: (1) By phone at 1-800-659-2955 (TTY/TDD: 1-800-877-8339); or (2) via email at disastercustomerservice@sba.gov

-The year-end COVID-19 Economic Relief Act provides additional funding for targeted $10,000 grants through the EIDL Advance program.
-Those eligible are entities that:
+The year-end COVID-19 Economic Relief Act provided additional funding for targeted $10,000 grants through the EIDL Advance program.
+Those eligible were entities that:

-The new legislation also eliminates the requirement that PPP borrowers deduct the amount of the EIDL Advance from their PPP forgiveness amount.
+The legislation eliminated the requirement that PPP borrowers deduct the amount of the EIDL Advance from their PPP forgiveness amount.
 This can be retroactively applied to PPP loans before, on or after the December 2020 legislation.

 How to Apply